wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+=  3.3.7.1 =
+* 30 Oct 2013
+* Fix script bug in admin that broke saving in option page

 =  3.3.7 =
 * 28 Oct 2013
 * Add some AJAX in option page to make things faster and smooth